 Boulder Water Resource Recovery Facility

 The Boulder Water Resource Recovery Facility (BWRRF, Boulder, Colorado, USA) is a 25 million gallon per day (MGD) municipal WWTP, currently operating a Four-Stage Bardenpho process at an average of 12 MGD.
-Given the high altitude of the facility and low daily ammonia limits (>1.9 mg/L NH4 as N), oxygen transfer efficiency is relatively low and results in high aeration demand (Burger et al. 2019).
+Given the high altitude of the facility and low daily ammonia limits (≥1.9 mg/L NH4 as N), oxygen transfer efficiency is relatively low and results in high aeration demand (Burger et al. 2019).
 The current DO control configuration frequently over-aerates causing conditions that inhibit full nitrogen removal (i.e., denitrification in downstream anoxic zones).
 Consequently, aeration accounts for 35 to 50% of BWRRF’s energy consumption.
 There are multiple aeration control methods programmed into BWRRF’s supervisory control and data aquisition (SCADA) system, all of which rely on cascade control: airflow, DO, and ABAC.
 Airflow produces a constant volume of air by adjusting valves at the inlet of the aeration basin, regardless of the air demand; DO adjusts the volume of air to acheive a DO setpoint; and ABAC adjusts DO setpoints to acheive an ammonia setpoint (Figure 1).
 The process variables included in the control logic (y), stability analysis, and forecasting model are located in one of BWRRF’s three aeration basins (Figure 2).